-The cowboy is the symbolic icon of American western culture and dates back more than two centuries.
+The cowboy is the symbolic icon of American West culture and dates back more than two centuries.

-While most of us only see cowboys in the movies, here are 15 regions in the US where cowboy culture is still alive and well.
+While most of us only see the Hollywood version of cowboys depicted in old western movies, here are 15 regions in the US where cowboy culture is still alive and well.

 Living the cowboy life starts at an early age for most.
 Working cattle, goats or sheep builds responsibility and character in children.
 Many cowboys in Utah raise their animals on the open range, where constant checking and nurturing is a necessity.
 While raising and selling livestock is a business for all cowboys, the memories and enthusiasm for animal husbandry isn't for sale.